Raffaello/sdl2-hyper-sonic-drivers/README.md

 ROMs are required to use MT-32.

-#### NOTE on MT-32 ROMs

-Roland doesn't sell MT-32 anymore and doesn't provide ROMs upgrade if you have an old MT-32 module.

-Not sure what is the point to keep them copyrighted, i am quite convinced that their stock price will rise up if they announce to make MT-32 ROMs available from Roland Cloud.

 ## Render Audio to Disk

 It is possible to render the audio buffer to disk into a 16 bits PCM WAVE file of: